-When you feel the days slipping into a cesspool of stress, here are some things you can try.
+When you feel the days slipping into a cesspool of stress, give these things a whirl.

 Tricks To Use For Stress Relief In Your Home